Your app is faster with SQLite.

 Caveats

-Manual setup
+Manual

 Continuous SQLite backup

-Manual setup
+Manual

-D1 managed
+D1 only

-Manual setup
+Manual

-Manual setup
+Manual

 Separate